-1,048 steps to the top, Koko Head is a regular tradition for many islanders.
-The trail follows the steep hill that summits 1,200 feet above Hawaii Kai and overlooks Hanauma Bay.
-It is estimated at 1.5 miles round-trip from the parking area, and is usually rated at a moderate to intermediate level.
+With 1,048 steps to the top, the trail follows the steep hill that rises 1,200 feet above Kawaii Kai and overlooks Hanauma Bay.
+The trail is estimated at one and a half miles round-trip from the parking area and is usually rated at a moderate to intermediate level.

 After the bridge, the grade is considerably steeper.
-One tactic for conquering the stairs is to take 10 or 20 steps and then break for a minute or so (which also serves as perfect opportunity to snap photos).
-Just make sure to step off the path so others can pass.
+One tactic for conquering the stairs is to take 10 or 20 steps and then break for a minute or so (which also serves as a perfect opportunity to snap photos)—just make sure to step off the path so others can pass.

 Don't be surprised to encounter a vast cross-section of hiking abilities on this hike.
 You'll find avid trail runners who sprint up three times a week in under 20 minutes and visitors to the island who take it a few leisurely steps at a time.